iszshara/Automation-of-Domjudge/README.md

 ## Prerequisites
 Caution: Everything was tested on Debian (ARM)

-You have to download ansible
+You have to download ansible...
 ```
 sudo apt install ansible
 ```

+... and need to establish an ssh connection between your Ansible Host Controller and the target server.

 ## Before installing